 Quinoa serving suggestion ideas: Toss with different dressings, vinaigrettes, sauces, spice seasonings (such as Mexican or a little cumin, coriander and turmeric) , and fresh herbs.
 Add roasted or sauteed veggies for a warm salad in the winter or raw veggies or fruit for a light cold salad for lunch and light summer-time dinners.
 Add other ingredients if desired like black beans, corn, red onion and cilantro with taco seasoning or fajita seasoning or cumin, paprika and garlic (or ready Tex mex seasoning) for Tex Mex quinoa, lime juice, toss in rotisserie chicken or grilled/ fried chicken pieces, chickpeas, toasted seeds like sesame seeds, pumpkin seeds, sunflower seeds, etc, options are endless!
 Have it as a bowl or put it into wraps along iwth sauce/dressing (and if desired and tolerated with some feta etc.)

 Or if you cooked the quinoa in water then have it sweet as a high protein breakfast quinoa porridge as an alternative to oatmeal.
 Its a whole grain, low carb, high protein and high fibre healthy breakfast option.
 If you meal prep it ahead you don’t have to wait 25 minutes in the morning to cook the quinoa!
-Sprinkle with cinnamon, brown sugar or maple syrup, add plant milk and dried berries or dried fruit or fresh/frozen berries or fruit like banana slices.
+Sprinkle with cinnamon, brown sugar or maple syrup, add plant milk and dried cherries or fresh/frozen berries or fruit like banana slices and chocolate chips.
 Top with nuts and/or toasted seeds if desired.

 Never miss a post!
 Follow this blog or my facebook page Dairy Free Indulgence to stay posted on more delicious recipes!
 The follow buttons on mobile/cell are almost at the bottom of the page, and on the PC they are on the sidebar.